gtanvi58/stack-on-the-code/README.md

 1. Highlight code that you want information from.
 For e.g - a dependency name, a React hook etc, or even an entire line of code that has is erroneous.

 2. If you are not logged in, only the login action will be available to you.
 Login if you are opening the extension for the first time in this debug session.
 Sign up if you do not already have an account.

+   For login credentials, you can use:
+   email: ali.naveed8002@gmail.com
+   password: test123

+   If you wish to sign in, there is a 3 new users per hour limit since we are using a free version of Supabase.

 4. After clicking the login or signup button.
 Click on bulb icon again after highlighting the text and choose the option you want.